Could You Spot a Phishing Scam?

 In fact, the Federal Trade Commission’s report on fraud estimates that American consumers lost a staggering $1.9 billion to these phishing schemes and other fraud in 2019 — and the ongoing pandemic has only increased the threat.

-Imagine where we are in 2020.
+Imagine where we are today.
 It’s time to put scammers in their place.